dundalek/liz/README.md

 # file1.zig and file2.zig will be created
 ```

-Alternatively you can use use the JAR:
+Alternatively you can use the JAR:
 ```
 java -jar liz.jar file1.liz file2.liz
 ```

-Or use Clojure CLI:
+Or use Clojure CLI (inside the repo directory):

 ```sh
 clojure -m liz.main file1.liz file2.liz